 This is similar to solarisation but instead of killing the grass via the sun’s rays, the turf is denied sunlight instead.
 In the same way as before, the grass should be covered for six to eight weeks with a light-excluding, safe product – be it tarpaulin, plastic or cloth.
 What’s essential is that the material is completely opaque and does not allow any sunlight to pass through it.

 The temperatures underneath the cover end up increasing drastically whilst the grass is simultaneously denied water and sunlight, ultimately leading to death.
 After removing the sheet, the ground underneath is then ready for artificial lawn installation.
+Again, if you are not rushed for time and want to do as little manual labour as possible this could be another viable method.

 If you are looking to install a new artificial lawn and want a professional approach that will leave you with a high-quality, long-lasting solution, get in touch with us today on 01474 364320 and walk us through your project.